-To isolate the portion of variation in exceptions that are driven by managerial decisions, we normalize the number of order violations by the maximum number of violations that could occur, given the applicant pool that the recruiter faces and the number of hires.
-Importantly, although propositions in Section 4.1 are derived for the probability of an exception, their proofs hold equally for this definition of an exception rate.26
+To isolate variation in exceptions that is driven by manager type, rather than by other confounding factors, we normalize the number of order violations by the maximum number of violations that could occur, given the applicant pool that the recruiter faces and the number of hires.
+Importantly, although propositions in Section 4 are derived for the probability of an exception, their proofs hold equally for this definition of an exception rate.26

 From Table 1, we have 4,209 applicant pools in our data consisting of, on average 268 applicants.27 On average, 19% of workers in a given pool are hired.
 Roughly 40% of all applicants in a given pool receive a "green", while "yellow" and "red" candidates make up roughly 30%, each.
 The test score is predictive of whether or not an applicant is hired.
 In the average pool, greens and yellows are hired at a rate of roughly 20%, while only 9% of reds are hired.
-Still, managers very frequently make exceptions to test recommendations: the exception rate in the average pool (the average applicant is in a pool where an exception rate of) 24% of the maximal number of possible exceptions.
+Still, managers very frequently make exceptions to test recommendations: the average applicant is in a pool where 24% of the maximal number of possible exceptions are made.